irebuf/dncs-lab/README.md

           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```
  ### Host-1-a
  Check if `host-1-a` is working by logging into the router and pinging another device.
+You can also execute the `ifconfig` command for controlling network interface.

  ### Host-1-b
  Check if `host-1-b` is working by logging into the router and pinging another device.
+You can also execute the `ifconfig` command for controlling network interface.

  ### Host-2-c
- Check if `host-1-b` is working by logging into the router and pinging another device.<br>
+ Check if `host-1-b` is working by logging into the router and pinging another device.
+You can also execute the `ifconfig` command for controlling network interface.<br>
  In this host we installed a docker container.
 You can see information about it thank to the command
  ```
  docker ps -a